 Hollywood wears black LDD sandals, and her fingernails and toenails are painted black.

-S5 introduced the platform sandal sculpt to LDD, with most of its dolls having them, and this being their first appearance might be why Hollywood's feel so loose.
+S4 introduced the platform sandal sculpt to LDD on Ms. Eerie, and S5 cashed in hard with most of its dolls having them.
+This being an earlier appearance of the shoe might be why Hollywood's feel so loose.
 The pins on her ankle strap don't really pop in, they just slide in, making the attachment very insecure, and Hollywood's shoes are able to fall off if the doll is shaken.
 It looks like after S5, LDD made some quick tweaks to the sandals so they'd be more secure by the release of S6's Dottie Rose and Calico.

 The Fashion Victims are an interesting and bizarre (and regrettable) curiosity, but if I investigate them, I'm not picking Hollywood.
 I do like that her face sculpt has the swollen eye built in, though.